 Last week, we announced that the portion of this guide dealing with popular routes had been dropped due to excessive length.
-Owing to the positive reception to Part II, however, we’ve since decided to extend the guide to four parts, making “Popular Routes” a segment unto itself.
+Owing to the positive reception to Part II, however, we’ve since decided to extend the guide to four parts (later expanded to five), making “Popular Routes” a segment unto itself.
 And so…

 Part III: Popular Routes